slavielle/grabbag/doc/path.md

 ### Symbols

-. : The element corresponding to the current path item
+* . : The element corresponding to the current path item
-.. : The element corresponding to the previout path item
+* .. : The element corresponding to the previout path item

-### Modifier
+### Modifiers

 A path array can contain modifiers.
 Modifiers are prefixed using "?" and allows to alter the path array behavior.